Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 9 2024 20: 45

 Everything is correct.
-Oil and gas are loaded in Prigorodnoye.
-Fish is still caught and processed, although not much.
-De-Kastri is on the other side of the Tatar Strait, but when I was still living in Yuzhny, there was talk that oil would be loaded from production platforms.
-That's right, but you didn't say anything about the financial feasibility of building the bridge.
-I left Yuzhny for the mainland 12 years ago, but I don’t think that an economic miracle happened on Sakhalin during that time.
+Oil and gas are loaded in Prigorodny.
+Fish is also extracted and processed, although not much.
+De-Kastri is on the other side of the Tatar Strait, but when I still lived in Yuzhny, there was talk that oil would be loaded from production platforms.
+Everything is correct, but you did not say anything about the financial feasibility of building a bridge.
+I left Yuzhny for the mainland 12 years ago, but I do not think that an economic miracle has occurred on Sakhalin during this time.

 1. 0